tobsirl/HTML-CSS/KevinPowell/CSSDemystified/README.md

 ```

 ### Lobotomized Owls
-Remove margin and padding with a reset
+Remove margin and padding with a reset.

+Using this technique will add consistency to layouts by having uniform spacing.

 ```cs
 h1,